Ear Acupuncture: What it is and Why it Works

 Ear acupuncture is an effective and accessible way to treat a variety of conditions in a variety of settings.
 The National Acupuncture Detoxification Association (NADA) developed a special protocol of ear points to treat addictions and emotional trauma.
 The NADA protocol is used in many addiction and recovery centers around the world.
 Chronic and acute pain conditions respond well to ear acupuncture.
 Stress, insomnia, and anxiety are also treated effectively.
 In 2009 the US Air Force, Navy and Army began sponsoring their physicians to train in ear acupuncture to more effectively treat soldiers and veterans for chronic pain and acute and chronic stress disorders, like P.T.S.D.

-Here at Integrative Acupuncture in Montpelier, Vermont, ear acupuncture is often integrated into our full acupuncture treatments.
+Here at Integrative Acupuncture in Montpelier and Willeston, Vermont, ear acupuncture is often integrated into our full acupuncture treatments.
 We also offer ear acupuncture in a group setting every Thursday 6-7:30pm.
 Typically 3-6 acupuncture needles are placed in the ears for 15-40 minutes while the patient rests in a chair.
 These group treatments are $10.00.
 Please visit our website or call our office for more information.